David Pittavino

 Anthony Lo Surdo SC

 Anthony Lo Surdo SC was called to the Bar in 1996, having previously practiced as a solicitor since his admission as a legal practitioner in 1987.
 He was appointed as Senior Counsel in 2011.
-He practices from chambers in Sydney, Melbourne, Darwin, London and Dubai.
+He practices from chambers in Sydney, Melbourne and Darwin and through his association with Arbitra International is known in London, Washington DC, Abu Dhabi and internationally.

 Anthony has enjoyed a broad practice both at trial and appellate level spanning diverse areas including banking, contract, commercial, corporations, equity, professional indemnity, insurance, insolvency, property and sports law.
 He was described by Doyles Guide to the Australian Legal Profession in 2015-2020 as one of the country’s leading insolvency and reconstruction Silks.